mweagle/Tereus/README.md

 The UI is served by [Spark](http://sparkjava.com/) and the client is backed by [ReactJS](http://facebook.github.io/react/) and [Flux](https://github.com/facebook/flux).

-The navigation bar also includes an *Evaluation Docs* link which describes what libraries, convenience methods, and global namespace are available to make composing CloudFormation templates easier.
+The navigation bar also includes an *Evaluation Docs* link which describes what libraries, convenience methods, and global namespace are available to simplify CloudFormation composition.

 # Building Tereus

-To build Tereus, ensure you have:
+To build Tereus, ensure you have the following included in your _PATH_ varaible:

 - Java 1.8